rlaffers/eslint-plugin-xstate/docs/rules/state-names.md

 # Suggest consistent formatting of state names

 Suggest using state names formatted with the preconfigured style (camelCase, snake_case, PascalCase or regex).
+Warn about using special words as state names.

 # Rule Details